 Keleah’s diverse background and studies of yoga and anatomy have enriched her own unique style of teaching.
 Her classes provide the body an opportunity for movement, stillness, worship, prayer, and meditation all in one.

 Keleah has been teaching yoga since 2001 and is recognized by Yoga Alliance as an E-RYT200 certified yoga instructor.
 She has been sharing a passion for the Lord through fitness training for over half her life, beginning in 1991.
 She currently brings this unique practice of Christ-centered yoga to classes in her studio, churches, and retreat centers.
 Keleah resides in Franklin, TN with her husband of 18 years and three children.

-“…It’s not about the yoga at all, but about connecting to God through Jesus and the Holy Spirit with our heart, mind, soul, and strength.” – Tracey, Manager of Abundant Yoga
+“…It’s not about the yoga at all, but about connecting to God through Jesus and the Holy Spirit with our heart, mind, soul, and strength.” – Tracey, Director of Operations & Staff, Instructor

 Tracey took her first yoga class in 2007 after an injury kept her out of her normal exercise routine.
 Over those first few classes, she found herself falling in love with the yoga practice.
 What started out as a once a week class gradually increased, until in 2011, in which yoga became all she did for fitness!
 It was also when she began to see the richness available in Christian yoga.
 That same year, she became a certified Holy Yoga instructor and began teaching January 2012.